ExpediaGroup/housekeeping/housekeeping-vacuum-tool/README.md

           username: user
           password: foo

-If the schema does not exist already, a `db-init-script` can be provided to initialise the schema, as shown in the following example:
+If the schema does not already exist, a `db-init-script` can be provided to initialise it, as shown in the following example:

     ...
     housekeeping: